YZY-Jaeger/docana-project-report-zeyuan_buket_anna/README.md

 #### Sentiment Distribution by Phrase
-![Sentiment Distribution by Phrase (Proportion)](figures/docana-project1_60_2.png)
+![Sentiment Distribution by Phrase (Proportion)](figures/docana-project1_60_2.png) Taking one of the subreddit we researched on, r/leagueoflegends, as example, "elo hell" is used in online competitive gaming (such as league of legends) to describe a situation where players feel stuck in a lower rank or division than their skill level warrants, often due to factors outside their direct control.
+This frustration stems from the belief that teammates, matchmaking, or other external influences hinder their ability to climb the ranks, despite individual skill.
 #### Emotion Distribution by Phrase
 ![Emotion Distribution by Phrase in r/leagueoflegends](figures/docana-project1_68_5.png)